realshouzy/Hello-There-Bot/README.md

 # Hello There Bot

 ### Important
-#### This bot has been archived and will no longer receive updates anymore.
+#### I do not have any interest in maintaining this bot, hence it has been archived and will no longer receive updates anymore.

 ### What is this?
 <html>